The May Birth Flower: Lily of the Valley Lore

 About Lily Of The Valley

-Lily of the valley (Convallaria majalis) is an herbaceous perennial found naturally in temperate northern woodlands and forests, with three different geographic subspecies in its native ranges of North America, Europe, and Asia.
+Lily of the valley (Convallaria majalis) is an herbaceous perennial found naturally in temperate northern woodlands and forests, with three different geographic subspecies across its native ranges of North America, Europe, and Asia.
 A member of the plant family Asteraceae, lily of the valley is related to asparagus, hosta, yucca, agave, snake plant, and spider plant.

 Related product: May Birthstone – Blue Lace Agate